Ivanhoé Cambridge

 Ivanhoé Cambridge Inc. is a Canadian real estate company based in Montreal, Quebec.
 With assets around the globe, its areas of activity are investment, development, asset management, operations and leasing.
 The company's real estate portfolio consists primarily of multi-residential properties, industrial/logistics real estate, shopping centres and office properties.
 It also has ownership interests in real estate investment funds and hotels.
-Ivanhoé Cambridge is a subsidiary of the Caisse de dépôt et placement du Québec.
+Ivanhoé Cambridge is a subsidiary of the Caisse de dépôt et placement du Québec (CDPQ).
+On June 16, 2025, CDPQ announced that Ivanhoé Cambridge will operate under the name La Caisse.